The Lure of the Fae

 When I flicked my eyes open, I was back.

 Suddenly regret filled me.
 What had I done?
 Had I, in truth, left Faerieland?
+Had I chosen such a thing of my own free will?
 And the Fae man with the tipped ears… had I left him, too?
 His crystal eyes still seemed to bore into me despite the realm between us.

 What a fool I was!